How to Start Options Trading in India - A Beginner's Guide

 5. Bull Call Spread

-It is a low-risk, high-reward strategy applied when the trader anticipates a moderate increase in the price of the stock.
-This is done by the purchase of a call option just below the market level and creating a second call option just above; after that, both contracts would have the same expiration date.
+It is a low-risk, high-reward strategy used when the trader anticipates a moderate increase in the stock's price.
+This is done by purchasing a call option just below the market level and creating a second call option just above; after that, both contracts would have the same expiration date.

-Example: You are looking at an increase in ICICI Bank.
+Example: You are looking to increase your ICICI Bank holdings.

 Take a scenario whereby you pay 25 as a premium on a call option with a strike of 900